agache41/pipes/README.md

 The previous example had as input parameter a string providing the file name.
 But what if we want to start directly with a file?
 The first Annotation from the example (@TypeFile.NewResource) was responsible with reading/creating a file based on the resources default path.
-By removing it, the Bean will be parsed with a File as input :
+By removing it, the Bean will be parsed with a File as input.
+This happens because the next Annotation (@IOStream.FileBased) works with an input of File Type, and at saving produces also a File.

 ```java
 @Data